 Rinse the tofu and wrap each block in a kitchen towel.
 Leave wrapped as long as possible, preferably overnight in the fridge.
 After they sit, while wrapped in towels, squeeze to get extra moisture out of tofu.
 Crumble tofu into a bowl.

 Add garlic, onion, salt, and smoked sea salt to the tofu.
 Mix.

 Press the tofu into the pan to cover the bottom and sides with tofu approximately ½ – 1” thick, depending on the size of your mold.
 Press with your fist and/or palm to make sure it’s packed tightly.

 - ½ cup braggs liquid aminos

-Combine braggs and olive oil (equal parts) to make marinade.
+Combine ¼ cup olive oil and ½ cup braggs liquid aminos to make marinade.

-Brush the entire surface area of the tofu with the marinade.
-I used a silicone brush.
+Brush the entire surface area of the tofu with the marinade using a silicone basting brush .

 Bake at 400º for 20 minutes.

 Remove the tofu from the oven, baste with marinade, and fill with stuffing.